kaufmanno/make_project/docs/source/first_steps.rst

 If you want to share your documentation on the readthedocs.org website, sign-in on that website and configure a build pointing to your remote repository (you may use a webhookfor automated builts).
 The .readthedocs.yaml file in the project directory is a configuration file that may be edited for tuning the built.

+.. note:: By default, the conf.py file is set to run each example notebook when building the docs. you may change the nbsphinx_execute to 'auto' or 'never instead of 'always' depending on your needs.
+Be aware that the docs directory contains a requirements.txt that can be used to build the documentation on the readthedocs.org website.
+You will have to specify the relative path to that file in the advanced settings under the Admin section of the readthedocs interface.
+By default the update_requirements.sh script makes a copy of the project requirements.txt in the docs.
+I you want to alter this, just comment the cp line in update_requirements.sh.

 Start developping your project
 ------------------------------